w3c/wot/proposals/privacy.md

 However there are situations, such as local networks behind a NAT, where TDs will need to be forwarded, i.e. by a proxy service.
 In this case they can also be filtered to remove unnecessary information.

+### Things MUST delete IDs and other data specific to use by a particular person when decommissioned
+Here "decommissioning" should occur when a device is offboarded from a security domain, when all authorizations are revoked, or the device is reset to factory settings.
+"Other data" includes all sensor logs, e.g. any historical data should be deleted.

+### Newly developed Things MUST use Authentication, Authorization, and Encryption for data
+The WoT cannot control the use of TDs to *describe* existing brownfield devices with poor or no security.
+However, "new" greenfield Things developed to work with the WoT MUST be designed to protect data related to specific individuals using appropriate security mechanisms.
+In particular, "nosec" and non-encrypted protocols (http, coap) MUST not be used if there is any chance the data can be intercepted.
+Note that use of "nosec" and "http" may be acceptable in a TD in such cases if the data is protected by another layer of authentication and encryption, for example if data traffic is carried on a private network (for example, an encrypted VLAN).